Bhavanaagoswami/MortgageService/README.md

 *
 ### Build

-During development, you might find it useful to skip Checkstyle or coverage checks.
-This can be done using the following Maven commands: mvn clean compile mvn install
+This can be done using the following:
+Maven commands:
+mvn clean compile
+mvn install